OxfordIonTrapGroup/ndscan/README.md

 and you should be able to play around with the scan interface.
 (Applets are created automatically; you might want to set the CCB mode to "Create and enable/disable applets" in the applets dock.)

+To avoid all the scan results continuously accumulating in the dataset database, run the janitor process:

+    (artiq) $ ndscan_dataset_janitor

+`ndscan_dataset_janitor` tracks when experiments finish and cleans up the generated datasets after a few minutes of delay.
+It should typically be started alongside `artiq_master`.

 Developer notes